 Sites for construction of new facilities and installation of new equipment would be surveyed for the presence of rare species of plants prior to ground disturbance.
 In the event that rare species are positively identified within the area of disturbance, impacts could be mitigated by avoidance.
-Additionally, areas denuded of plants would be restored via revegetation or reseeding with seed from local sources.
+Areas denuded of plants would be restored via passive revegetation.